patrickmineault/research_code/docs/slides/02-decouple.md

     - Modifies data
     - Reads a jpg file?
 - Uses magic numbers and magic columns
-- Uses various string formatting functions and `exec`
+- Uses various string formatting functions and `eval`
 - Big function
 - Not complex, but it's complicated

 # Tightly coupled

-- When code is tightly coupled (does a lot of unrelated things at once) it becomes very hard to reason about.
+- When code does a lot of unrelated things at once, it becomes very hard to reason about.
 - Let's say your results are weird, are they weird because...
-    - the data is bad
+    - the data is bad?
-    - you're loading the data wrong
+    - you're loading the data wrong?
-    - your model is incorrectly implemented
+    - your model is incorrectly implemented?
-    - your model is inappropriate for the data
+    - your model is inappropriate for the data?
-    - you statistical tests are inappropriate for the data distribution
+    - you statistical tests are inappropriate for the data distribution?
-- Let's say you want to describe to someone what the bug is in your code

 # Uncouple and simplify

 - Keep each of the boxes separate with minimal interface
     - Separation of concerns:
-        - example: your data loading function should just load data
+        - Example: your data loading function should just load data
         - Your computation functions shouldn't load data, they should just compute
 - Make each of the boxes small
-    - don't make giant monolithic functions
+    - Don't make giant monolithic functions
     - Make functions which are small
-        - a screen's worth, 80 columns, 50 lines
+        - A screen's worth, 80 columns, 50 lines
 - Avoid side effects, prefer pure functions

 # What's a side effect?